euclidlib/euclidlib/.github/pull_request_template.md

 - [ ] I’ve tested the code manually
 - [ ] I’ve added comments/docstrings where needed (i.e: README)
 - [ ] I’ve updated relevant docs if necessary
-- [ ] There are no breaking changes in the interface/api
+- [ ] I've checked that there are no breaking changes in the interface/api
+- [ ] I’ve added corresponding unit tests

 ## 🎯 Checklist for maintainers